-BuroHappold is part of the consortium team that won the competition to design the Beijing New Airport.
-The concept is for an impressive 700,000 m2 terminal that is user focused, energy efficient, and built with the flexibility to sustain future growth.
+BuroHappold was part of the consortium tasked with designing the Beijing Daxing International Airport.
+The concept was for an impressive 700,000m2 terminal that is user focused, energy efficient, and built with the flexibility to sustain future growth.

 It was essential to deliver a design that allowed passengers to move easily and intuitively around the vast new terminal.
 Adaptability and sustainability were also key drivers, as the airport will accommodate 45 million passengers per year on opening, rising to 75 million over the next few years.
 Our client also wanted to ensure the terminal was a welcoming and inspiring place for passengers, characterised by open and expansive interiors.